wvlet/airframe/docs/airframe-ulid.md

 // Parse the binary representation of ULIDs ULID.fromBytes(...)

+// Create an ULID from a given unixtime (milliseconds) val unixTimeMillis = System.currentTimeMillis() - 1000
+ULID.ofMillis(unixTimeMillis)

 // Create an ULID from a given unixtime (48-bits, milliseconds) and a random value (80-bits) ULID.of(unixTimeMillis, randHi, randLow)

 ```